zeromicro/go-zero/tools/goctl/rpc/README.md

       --style string      The file naming format, see [https://github.com/zeromicro/go-zero/tree/master/tools/goctl/config/readme.md] (default "gozero")
   -v, --verbose           Enable log output
       --zrpc_out string   The zrpc output directory
+      --rpc_name string   Rpc service name.
+Setting the rpc service name prevents it from defaulting to the proto file name.
+This enables the use of multiple proto files within the same service for code generation.
 ```

 ### 参数说明